Shows - Frequently Asked Questions

 CFA now gives you the opportunity to record your Household Pets.
 Recording your Household Pet with CFA is proof that you take pride in your cat's well-being and demonstrates that you are committed to serving as a responsible cat owner throughout your cat's life span.

 5. Where can I find an entry form to enter a show?

 The CFA entry form in PDF format - Note: The form is a PDF form and you will require the Adobe Reader program on your computer.
 You can type in the required information and print the form for submission to the entry clerk.
 The completed form cannot be saved unless you have the full Adobe Acrobat program installed on your computer.
-The on line submission form for some shows can be found at http://www.catshows.us/
+The CFA online entry form can be found at http://entries.cfa.org/

 6. Who supplies cages at a show, and what size are they?

 Cages at a cat show are supplied by the sponsoring club.
 The size of show cages depends upon where in the country you are exhibiting.
 Be sure to consult the show announcement for any show you plan to enter.
 It is required by Show Rule 19.01(i) that the cage size be printed on the show announcement.

 On the east coast, full cage size is 44" wide x 22" deep x 22" high for a cage that either holds two entries, or can be divided for two single entries with a size of 22" wide x 22" deep x 22" high.
 If you enter only one cat, you will be benched in a cage that is 22" wide x 22" deep x 22" high.
 You will normally have the option, when entering the show, to purchase the "double cage" space for a set fee, in which case the cage size for one entry will be 44" wide x 22" deep x 22" high.
 You may occasionally find cages that are 27" high instead of 22".

 There are shows on the west coast that use large singles that are 36" wide x 24" deep x 27" high.
 In this instance, double cages are not available for purchase.